ddnexus/elastics-doc/source/doc/1-Global-Doc/1-Overview.md

 If you have almost no elasticsearch knowledge, fear not!
 You can populate and search the elasticsearch index as it were an `ActiveRecord` DB, using very familiar chainable scopes and finders, validation and callbacks that you are used to master in your models {% see 3, 4.3 %}

 * __Powerful for experts__<br>
 Flex provides 6 different ways to interact with elasticsearch, useful in different contexts.
-From a fully automatic integration, to a very low-level manual interaction; a clever and powerful templating system that will save you a lot of coding {% see 2.2 %}; <u>all</u> the standard elasticsearch API as ready to use methods; very detailed debugging info, high configurable logging, etc. {% see 1.2 %}.
+From a fully automatic integration, to a very low-level manual interaction; a clever and powerful templating system that covers all the elaticsearch API {% see 2.2 %}; <u>all</u> the standard elasticsearch API as ready to use methods; very detailed debugging info, high configurable logging, etc. {% see 1.2 %}.

 * __Easy to learn__<br>
 Flex doesn't try to create any "powerful DSL" on top of the elasticsearch API: it just transparently uses the elasticsearch API, so you will never have to learn anything twice or adapt any elasticsearch query to use with ruby, a very common practice needed with other clients {% see 7.1 %}.